 Hall in Tirol Easter Market

-The Haller Ostermarkt or Easter market of Hall in Tirol is a must-visit even if it’s only held over two days.
-In 2023, it falls on 31 March and 1 April.
+The Haller Ostermarkt or Easter market of Hall in Tirol is a must-visit even if it’s held over two days only.

-More than 25 stalls selling handmade Easter decorations are sprawled around the Stiftsplatz in this pretty medieval old town.
-In the Baroque hall of the adjacent school, artists work on and display their unique Easter egg art.
-The exhibition is called “Kunst am Ei”.
+Over 25 vendors offering handmade Easter decorations are situated around the Stiftsplatz in this charming medieval town.
+In the Baroque hall of the adjacent primary school, artists create and showcase their distinctive Easter egg art.
+This exhibition is titled “Kunst am Ei”.

 Tyrol Easter Festival